pennmem/ptsa/HOW_TO_RELEASE.md

 2. Run tests, make sure they pass.
 3. Increment the version number in `ptsa/__init__.py` and push & commit `staging' branch.
 5. Build conda packages on Mac, Linux, Windows: `python maint/build.py`
+   - Note:  There is a problem with current (2020-08) conda versions where python_abi is automatically added as a dependency at build, and this is breaking upgrades in many environments.
+This can be resolved by opening the tar.bz2 files, and removing the python_abi lines from info/index.json and info/recipe/meta.yaml (2 of them).
+Then recompress it into a tar.bz2 of the same name and upload.
+Delete this note when this problem is resolved.
 6. Upload to Anaconda Cloud: `anaconda upload --user pennmem ./ptsa-*.tar.bz2`.
    This needs to be done from the directory where the tarballs are emitted.
 7. Rebuild documentation: `python maint/build_docs.py`, commit and push.